joejenett/bulltown/_posts/2025-09-02-a-follow-up-on-linking.md

 Buttons for sites that follow <em>bulltown</em> at Neocities (shown on the main page) are also included on the links page button wall.

-In a nutshell, if you follow bulltown at Neocities and link to us as well, your linked button would appear a total of 3 times on both versions of <em>bulltown</em>.
+In a nutshell, if you follow bulltown at Neocities and link to us as well, your linked button would appear a total of 3 times on each version of <em>bulltown</em>.
 Color me grateful.

 Cheers!